 - Energy: It has a rich supply of carbohydrates, vitamins, and minerals that perform as a source of fuel to assist in the normal functioning of the body systems and brain.
 Carbohydrates are a crucial source of fuel needed by the body to metabolize and convert into energy.

 - Lower High Blood Pressure: Because it is low in sodium, it can prevent and decrease high blood pressure or hypertension.
 Sodium can tighten veins and arteries, causing stress and strain on the heart and lungs.
 These conditions are tied to heart problems and strokes.
-Eating rice is nutritionally beneficial and healthy in efforts to avoid excess sodium.
+Eating rice is nutritionally beneficial and healthy in an effort to avoid excess sodium.

-- Guard Against Cancer: Many scientists and researchers advocate that the abundance of insoluble fiber in whole grain, such as brown rice, is essential to protect the body from developing and preventing the harmful growth of cancerous cells.
+- Guard Against Cancer: Many scientists and researchers advocate that the abundance of insoluble fiber in whole grains, such as brown rice, is essential to protect the body from developing and preventing the harmful growth of cancerous cells.
 Fiber is particularly beneficial in guarding against cancer of the colon and intestines.
 In addition to fiber, it is composed of natural antioxidants such as vitamins C and A. The phenolic and flavonoid compounds in grain help to rid the body of the byproducts created by cellular metabolism.
-These byproducts, called free-radicals, can seriously cause damage to organ systems and cause healthy cells to mutate into cancerous cells.
+These byproducts, called free radicals, can seriously cause damage to organ systems and cause healthy cells to mutate into cancerous cells.
 Eating more rice is an excellent way to boost antioxidant levels.

-- Healthy Skin: According to medical experts, applying powdered grain onto the skin can cure particular skin disorders.
+- Healthy Skin: According to medical experts, applying powdered grain to the skin can cure particular skin disorders.
 It can be a potent ointment to cool the surfaces of swollen skin as in the case of rheumatoid arthritis.
 The anti-inflammatory elements of grains are beneficial for reducing the pain, discomfort, and redness of irritated skin.
 Regardless of whether eaten or applied directly, it can lessen the severity of numerous skin ailments.
 The antioxidants in rice help to slow down the appearance of premature skin aging and wrinkles.

 - Prevent Alzheimer’s Disease: Numerous species of wild rice have exhibited nutrients that caused the stimulation and growth activity of nerves that transfer impulses throughout the body’s nervous or Neuro systems.
 These neurotransmitters were activated by protective nerve chemicals or enzymes in the brain.
-The enzymes prevent the consequences of free-radicals and other harmful poisons that can be the source of dementia or Alzheimer’s disease.
+The enzymes prevent the consequences of free radicals and other harmful poisons that can be the source of dementia or Alzheimer’s disease.

 Other Nutritional Health Benefits of Grains Include: